 The Maine FFA Association (formerly known as “Future Farmers of America”) subscribes to the mission of the National FFA Organization:

 “FFA makes a positive difference in the lives of students by developing their potential for premier leadership, personal growth and career success through agricultural education.”
-Maine FFA has over 500 members, with chapters located throughout the state, from Brunswick to Caribou.
+Maine FFA has over 400 members, with chapters located throughout the state.
 The association is led by a team of student officers

 As part of the overall effort in Maine Agriculture & Natural Resources Education, students in grades 7-12 eligible for FFA membership are those enrolled in at least one course related to agriculture (including aquaculture, agriscience, biotechnology, forestry, horticulture, natural resource management and other biological and physical science courses that include applications to agriculture).